SixArm/rust-quick-guide/doc/topics/burntsushi-projects/index.md

 **walkdir** is cross platform Rust library for efficiently walking a directory recursively.
 Comes with support for following symbolic links, controlling the number of open file descriptors and efficient mechanisms for pruning the entries in the directory tree.

 **xsv** is a command line program for indexing, slicing, analyzing, splitting, and joining CSV files.
 Commands should be simple, fast and composable.
-The xsv command can also concatenate, flatten, formatin, partition, sample, search, slice, sort, and more.
+The xsv command can also concatenate, flatten, formation, partition, sample, search, slice, sort, and more.